-Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by Tarrant County College Police Department.
-For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other TCCD community members and a Timely Warning Notice would not be issued.
+For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other TCC community members and a Timely Warning Notice would not be distributed.
 In cases involving sexual assaults, they are often reported long after the incident occurred, thus there is no ability to distribute a Timely Warning Notice to the community.
-Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by the Tarrant County College Police Department.
+Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and the amount information known by the Tarrant County College Police Department.
+The TCC police chief or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Timely Warning Notice is warranted.